Dana Rishpy

 According to her blog, Dana was also interested in animation and the arts, a hobby she was carrying with her into her career interests.

 She hoped to either get into an animation career, but was equally comfortable being live on film.
-She and a friend produced a homemade MV still available on Youtube with a song dedicated to ‘all the girls out there who are sick and tired of being nice to boys who just can’t take a hint’.
+She and a friend produced a homemade music video that is still available on Youtube.
+The song was dedicated to ‘all the girls out there who are sick and tired of being nice to boys who just can’t take a hint‘.
 She also shared personal travel videos on other sites with her last video being March 21 (ten days before she disappeared) of her skiing in Lake Tahoe (Link).

 *The events described below have been pieced together from a combination of news publications and the FBI database.
 The story was not covered by major western media and what exists often conflicts one source to another.
 If someone personally familiar with the details of the case believe we should issue a correction, we will immediately do so.

-Before making any decisions about the future, Dana decided to vacation in Cancun, a region her parents once visited decades earlier.
-She originally intended to meet up with her parents in Patagonia in March, but tickets were difficult to get that late and she headed to Mexico instead (Link).
-The trip would last at least a couple of weeks, and she spent her first few days like all adventurous young adults – touring the sites, making new friends amongst the tourists, and hanging out of an evening.
+In late March 2007, Dana chose a solo trip to Mexico’s Riviera Maya instead of joining her parents in Patagonia (tickets to Patagonia were difficult to obtain by then) (Link).
+Her trip was scheduled to last at least a couple of weeks, and Dana spent her first few days like all adventurous young adults – touring the sites, making new friends amongst other tourists, and hanging out of an evening.

-Based on several sources (Link 1, Link 2, Link 3), Dana arrived in Cancun sometime around March 26-27, ready to explore from the start.
-After settling in, she emailed her parents on March 28 describing the friendly people she’d met and expressed her plan to spend the next few weeks touring the local sites, starting with a boating trip to Isla Mujeres.
+She arrived in Cancun around March 26-27, 2007 (Link 1, Link 2, Link 3), and emailed home on March 28 describing the friendly people she’d met and expressed her plan to spend the next few weeks touring the local sites, starting with a boating trip to Isla Mujeres.
+This was the last time her family would ever hear from Dana.

 *Perelman in The Forward says she arrived earlier and emailed them on March 26.
 This does not seem to be significant, but it does conflict.